 Maricopa County Sheriff’s Office (MCSO) District 6 - Queen Creek is partnering with the Drug Enforcement Administration (DEA) to host a prescription drug take back event.
 The take back is an opportunity for residents to safely dispose of unused, unwanted and expired medications.
-The event will be held at the MCSO District 6 substation in Queen Creek.
+The event will be held at the Queen Creek Walmart.

 There are also a variety of events happening throughout the month of October at Horseshoe Park & Equestrian Centre, the Queen Creek Library and the Queen Creek Performing Arts Center.
 For a full listing of events visit QueenCreek.org/Calendar.

-Additional community events can cause an increase in traffic, especially in areas with construction.
+Additional community events can cause an increase in traffic.
 Please plan ahead and allow extra time for travel.
 To receive weekly traffic alerts for construction happening in Queen Creek, sign up for eNotifications on the Town’s website.

 For additional information on special events happening in Queen Creek, please visit QueenCreek.org/SpecialEvents.
-To stay updated on events and activities, follow the Town on Facebook.com/QCRecreation or Twitter.com/TOQC_official.
+To stay updated on events and activities, follow the Town on Facebook.com/QCRecreation or Twitter.com/TownofQC.